 The school administrator has the authority to suspend a student for up to ten school days per incident.
 If the school administrator desires or contemplates suspending for longer than ten school days or expelling a student the school administrator shall make a referral to the District’s Case Management Team.

-BULLYING/CYBER-BULLYING/HARASSMENT/HAZING
+BULLYING/CYBER-BULLYING/ /HAZING/RETALIATION/ABUSIVE CONDUCT

-Students may be suspended, transferred to an alternative placement, expelled, referred for police investigation, and/or prosecuted for engaging in any physical or verbal aggression, intimidation, or discrimination of any school employee or student at school or a school-related activity regardless of location or circumstance, including but not limited to bullying, cyber-bullying, hazing, or sexual, racial, ethnic, religious, or disability-related harassment.
+Students may be suspended, transferred to an alternative placement, expelled, referred for police investigation, and/or prosecuted for engaging in any written, physical, or verbal aggression, intimidation, discrimination, or abusive conduct of any school employee or student at school or a school-related activity regardless of location or circumstance, including but not limited to bullying, cyber-bullying, hazing, or retaliation.
+District policy may be found at 5S-100 Conduct and Discipline.
 West Point Elementary policy may be found at https://westpointel.davis.k12.ut.us/school-information/handbook or a copy may be obtained in the school office.

 SEARCH AND SEIZURE